-Bring to the boil 20g of dried horsetail with two litres of water (preferably rain or spring water), then simmer for half an hour with the lid on, before letting it stand for 24hours.
+Bring to a boil 20g of dried horsetail with two litres of water (preferably rain or spring water), then simmer for half an hour with the lid on, before letting it stand for 24 hours.

-Strain the tea, and dilute with more water to make it 4.5 litres.
+Strain the tea, and dilute it with more water to make it 4.5 litres.

 Then stir for 15 minutes, in a similar fashion to the horn preparations.